mvolkmann/blog/src/swift/CloudKit.md

    - Queryable indexes are used to find records based on a field value.
-   - Searchable indexes are used to perform full text searches on string fields using the `CONTAINS` predicate operator.
+   - Searchable indexes are used to perform full text searches on a string field using the `CONTAINS` predicate operator.
-   - Sortable indexes are used to sort the query results on a specific field.
+   - Sortable indexes are used to sort query results on a field.

 1. When finished adding indexes, click the "Save Changes" button.